Are you there? Send photos to Open Story.

 Residents and workers near the New York Stock Exchange were required to flash identification cards as police cordoned off the area amid concerns that demonstrators would try to disrupt trading.

-Earlier in the day, protesters lifted metal barricades that ringed Zuccotti Park, a former home-base for the movement, defying authorities and blocking traffic.
+Earlier Thursday, protesters lifted metal barricades around Zuccotti Park, a former home-base for the movement, defying authorities and blocking traffic.

 Bloomberg said the day’s protests had “caused minimal disruptions to our city,” he asserted that some demonstrators had “deliberately pursued violence.”